Building Relationships During COVID-19

 - Posted by: Management inSites

-As many salespeople know, travel restrictions and the need for physical distance due to the COVID-19 pandemic has meant reimagining what building and maintaining relationships looks like.
-As previously addressed, some digital trends (virtual meetings, having e-documentation, and online ordering) have been ramped up even further as a result.
+As many salespeople know, travel restrictions and the need for physical distance due to the COVID-19 pandemic have meant reimagining what building and maintaining relationships look like.
+As previously addressed, some digital trends (virtual meetings, e-documentation, and online ordering) have been ramped up even further as a result.
 The disruption to sales and marketing activities as a whole has meant the need to:

 - Develop effective interactive sales presentations on video conferencing platforms;

 - Emphasize solutions to customers’ problems, not just focus on a product’s characteristics; and